genesis-community/bosh-genesis-kit/README.md

 `cf-genesis-kit` assumes that you will provide the following disk pools:

-- **consul** - The Consul cluster for CF requires a small amount of persitent disk.
+- **consul** - The Consul cluster for CF requires a small amount of persistent disk.
 1GB is usually a safe value.
 - **postgres** - If using the internal Postgres database to power Cloud Foundry, that VM will need a persistent disk pool.
 10GB should be a safe bet for most